Demon Slayer: Kimetsu no Yaiba season 2

-Demon Slayer: Kimetsu no Yaiba is a Japanese anime television series based on Koyoharu Gotouge's manga series of the same name.
+The second season of the Demon Slayer: Kimetsu no Yaiba anime television series is based on the manga series Demon Slayer: Kimetsu no Yaiba by Koyoharu Gotouge.
 The second season adapts from the 7th volume to the 11th volume (chapters 54–97) of the manga and ran for two continuous cours.
 The first part, titled Demon Slayer: Kimetsu no Yaiba – Mugen Train Arc, is a seven-episode recompilation of the "Mugen Train" arc as featured in the 2020 anime film.
 It contains new music and an all new anime original episode which takes place immediately before the main story.
 The first part aired from October 10 to November 28, 2021.
 The second part, titled Demon Slayer: Kimetsu no Yaiba – Entertainment District Arc, aired eleven episodes from December 5, 2021, to February 13, 2022.
 The season was directed by Haruo Sotozaki, with character designs by Akira Matsushima, and animation produced by Ufotable; staff and cast from the first season and Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train also returned.

 "Mugen Train" follows Tanjiro and his allies as they join Flame Hashira Kyojuro Rengoku on a mission inside a passenger train to face a hidden demon and rescue the passengers.
 "Entertainment District" takes place after the previous mission, where they assist Sound Hashira Tengen Uzui to investigate the disappearances of Tengen's wives while gathering information about a demon who terrorizes the red-light districts of Yoshiwara.

-For the Mugen Train Arc, the opening theme is "Akeboshi" (明け星) while the ending theme is "Shirogane" (白銀), both performed by Lisa.
+For the Mugen Train Arc, the opening theme is "Akeboshi" (明け星) while the ending theme is "Shirogane" (白銀), both performed by LiSA.
 As is originally the case in the Mugen Train film, "Homura" (炎), the main theme song for the film, is used as the ending theme for episode 7.
 For the Entertainment District Arc, the opening theme is "Zankyōsanka" (残響散歌) while the ending theme is "Asa ga Kuru" (朝が来る), both performed by Aimer.

 Aniplex of America licensed the season outside of Asia.
 Muse Communication licensed the second season in Asia-Pacific.

 In October 2023, it was announced that the English dub of Mugen Train Arc would broadcast on Adult Swim's Toonami programming block which aired from November 12 to December 17 of the same year.
 A month later, it was confirmed that Entertainment District Arc would also air which broadcast from January 14 to March 24, 2024.